 The varied facets of Ka'anapali Beach

-The mile-long white sandy beach Ka'anapali Beach is located in the west of the island of Maui and literally invites you to experience a varied day at the beach.
+The mile-long white sandy beach Ka'anapali Beach is located in the west of the island of Maui and invites you to experience a diverse day at the beach.
 Man-made many years ago, the beach was once used as a retreat for royalty and runs from Black Rock, past the seven resorts, to Canoe Beach.
 Ka'anapali Beach is one of the most popular as well as well-visited beaches on the island.
 Like all of Maui's beaches, it is free and open to the public.
-There is always a hustle and bustle here, with many people strolling along between the beach and stores or enjoying the sun and beach.
+There is always a hustle and bustle here, with many people strolling along between the beach and shops or enjoying the sun and beach.

 Contact details